 And, based on the user’s behavior on your site, you can design the content of the mail.
 For example, if the user has registered without a purchase, you can guide them to the Shop page.
 On the other hand, if a guest user made a purchase, your welcome mail can give a glimpse of the benefits exclusive for registered users.

 Order confirmation emails

 Reminder emails are another great way to get the attention of users who have already engaged with you.
-Before sending a reminder email, you should have a clear idea on what action are you trying to make the customer perform.
-You can effectively use emails to recover abandoned cart on your store.
-Because of the huge volume of abandoned cart across all type of eCommerce businesses, there is immense possibility of conversion here.
+Before sending a reminder email, you should have a clear idea of what action are you trying to make the customer perform.
+You can effectively use emails to recover abandoned cart in your store.
+Because of the huge volume of abandoned cart across all type of eCommerce businesses, there is the immense possibility of conversion here.

 Often customers show interest in products that are temporarily out of stock.
 Here, you get another opportunity to win back that customer.
 As you know for sure that the customer is interested in the product, offering a reward along with the back-in-stock notification might improve the chances of conversion